Skip to content

 It is a clear act of allyship to normalise the use of pronouns and can help go some way to reducing the need for trans and non-binary workmates and friends to continuously explain their identity.

-Using pronouns is an important part of being an LGBT+ ally, it is simple to do, yet means a lot to others.
+Using pronouns is an important part of being an LGBT+ ally, it is simple to do, and means a lot to others.

 If you want to support the use of pronouns, there are some very easy ways to do so.

-You could also encourage your organisation to begin planning for International Pronouns Day, which falls on the third Wednesday of October this year, on October 20th.
-Some ideas of how to support this event include distributing badges with statements like ‘Ask Me My Pronouns,’ ‘My Pronouns Are He/Him,’ and ‘My Pronouns Are They/Them,’ to normalise gender dialogues and establish a secure, inviting, and inclusive environment for everybody.
+2. Encourage your organisation to begin planning for International Pronouns Day, which falls on the third Wednesday of October this year, October 16th.
+Some ideas of how to support this event include distributing badges with statements like ‘Ask me about my pronouns,’ ‘My pronouns are he/him,’ and ‘My pronouns are they/them,’ to normalise gender dialogues and establish a secure, inviting, and inclusive environment for everybody.